popgemy/fierce-parsley-91589/content/pages/pricing.md

         subtitle: For small businesses
         price: from $2/m
         details: |
-          *   Lorem ipsum dolor sit amet
-          *   Mauris a mi tincidunt
-          *   Suspendisse ut lacus
-          *   Etiam eget dui a augue
+          *   unlimted bandwith
+          *   Take Backups anytime for free
+          *   memory from 1 gb ram up to 64
+          *   scale up on demand
+          *   Control Panel
+          *   not incloud domain

           ##### $5/m by bitcon cash